When can I start listening to my baby's heartbeat?

 The further along you are in your pregnancy, the higher up your baby will be positioned.
 If you’re earlier along, start by placing the probe below your belly button and closer to your pubic bone.

 Drag along your abdomen until you hear a heartbeat.
 It’s important to move slowly and in small movements, otherwise you can miss the heartbeat.
-Remember the way a doppler works is it amplifies sound when it’s nearby and minimizes it as you move further away.
+The Neeva Baby amplifies sound when it’s nearby and minimizes it as you move further away.
 Gently rock the probe from side to side making sure to not miss any area of the bottom part of your abdomen until you find the heartbeat.
-You will clearly see the heart rate in beats per minute (BPM) on the screen.

 I can't seem to find the heartbeat, or heartbeat is faint.
 Why is that?

-Please note that if you are trying to get the reading of the fetal heart rate in the early stages of the pregnancy, the heartbeat may not be strong enough to hear or the baby may be in a position that doesn’t allow the fetal doppler to obtain a clear reading of the heart rate.
+Please note that if you are trying to hear the heartbeat sound in the early stages of the pregnancy, the heartbeat may not be strong enough to hear or the baby may be in a position that doesn’t allow for a clear reading of the heart rate.
 In this case, it might be wise to try again in a few minutes or the following day.

-This product is not intended to diagnose any medical condition and it should not be used to come to a conclusion based on its findings.
-It is not a replacement for a medical doctor and recommended ultrasound check by your obstetrician.
-Please consult your medical practitioner on the use.
+This device is not intended to diagnose any medical condition and it should not be used to come to a conclusion based on its findings.
+It is not a replacement for a medical doctor and should not be confused as such.
+When in doubt, ask your professional health care practitioner for more information.